explodecomputer/epiSpaces/README.md

     make

-This will create an execultable called `epiSpaces`.
+This will create an executable called `epiSpaces`.

 ## How to run